linux-credentials/credentialsd/SECURITY.md

 Please note, that if you believe you have discovered a security problem outside of this scope, we still want to know about it!
-We would still like to discuss the issue privately, but we may not decide to address it within the response time described above.
+We would still like to discuss the issue privately, but we may decide to address it beyond the response time described above.

-### Definitons
+## Definitons

 - _privileged client_: A client that is allowed to make requests for credentials for any origin.
 - _unprivileged client_: A client that is allowed to make requests for credentials for only a preconfigured set of origins.

-### Scope
+## Scope

 - Privileged clients may request credentials via this service[^1] for any origin.
 - The list of privileged clients cannot change without: